 Swiss Reef East

-Swiss Reef East, a dynamic drift dive for experienced divers, features a series of coral mountains descending from 8 to 20 meters.
-This site is renowned for its large schools of sweetlips, impressive barrel sponges, sightings of graceful green turtles, and more.
+Swiss Reef East is a dynamic drift dive site for experienced divers seeking an exhilarating underwater adventure.
+Prepare to be swept away by strong currents as you navigate through vibrant coral formations teeming with life.
+The reef features a series of coral mountains descending from 8 to 20 meters.
+This site is renowned for its large schools of sweetlips, impressive barrel sponges, sightings of green sea turtles, and more.

 Swiss Reef West